victorg1991/liferay-docs/develop/tutorials/articles/mobile/01-android-apps-with-liferay-screens/07-creating-android-screenlets.markdown

 1. Determine your Screenlet's location.
 Where you create your Screenlet depends on how you'll use it.

 2. Create the Screenlet's UI (it's View).
-Although this step presents all the information you need to create a View for your Screenlet, you may first want to learn how to
+Although this tutorial presents all the information you need to create a View for your Screenlet, you may first want to learn how to
    [create a View](/develop/tutorials/-/knowledge_base/7-0/creating-android-views).
    For more information on Views in general, see
    [the tutorial on using Views with Screenlets](/develop/tutorials/-/knowledge_base/7-0/using-views-in-android-screenlets).